kaiwolff/DevOps_Bootcamp/Dev_Environment_Exercise_Notes.md

 npm start
 ```

 the app will now start up.
 However, this way will run in the foreground, which is suboptimal.
-Want the app to run in the backgroudn so we cna continue to interact with the shell if needed.
+Want the app to run in the background so we cna continue to interact with the shell if needed.
 To do this, we use:
 ```
 (npm run start&)
 ```

-The next step is to automate this process, which will once again be done using a provisioning shell script, run via the vagrantfile.
+The next step is to automate this process, which will once again be done using a provisioning shell script (in this case `provision_app`), run via the vagrantfile.

 ## The Database VM

-Next, want to have a separate VM to hsot the database.
+Next, want to have a separate VM to host the database.

 Starting by setting up a simple VM in a separate directory.
 See Mongo_DB directory for this.